Manasi2025/Manasi2025/README.md

 - 🧠 Expertise in .NET backend services and Distributed Systems
 - ⚙️ Skilled in Cloud Infra (AWS), Docker, and DevOps automation
-- 🚀 Passionate about Signal Processing and Gesture Control in Android
+- 🚀 Passionate about exploring and building with emerging technologies, like AI/ML and Blockchain
 - 🎓 Microsoft Certified: Power Platform Fundamentals (PL-900)

 ---